ghoye/berlin_crime_analysis/berlin_crime_analysis.md

 to a user on Kaggle, I had the opportunity to study the crime data from the city of Berlin and its districts for the years of 2012 to 2019.

-In general, I examined the data on a year-to-year basis, rather than the entire seven-year period, so that years with higher numbers would not bias the results.
+On the whole, I examined the data on a year-to-year basis, rather than the entire seven-year period, so that years with higher numbers would not bias the results.
 However, I did use data for the complete span for particular calculations.
 In addition, due to the rather long names of Berlin’s districts, I chose to shorten some names in certain instances.
 For example, “Charlottenburg-Wilmersdorf” is listed as “Charlottenburg,”